Tsonic GitHub

 Why the workflow is strict

-A generated binding change can break:
+Generated binding work can break:

 • overload selection